-Honey Bee-stro is an Outdoor Kitchen between Future World and World Showcase at Epcot’s Flower & Garden Festival.
-In this Walt Disney World dining review, we’ll look at the menu prices, share food photos, and offer thoughts on what is worth your money or Disney Dining Plan credits.
+Honey Bee-stro is an Outdoor Kitchen at the Epcot Flower & Garden Festival.
+In this Walt Disney World dining review, we’ll look at the menu prices, share food photos, and offer thoughts on what is worth your money.

 Here’s a look at the menu for the Honey Bee-stro Outdoor Kitchen:

-Local Wildflower Honey-Mascarpone Cheesecake with Orange Blossom Honey Ice Cream garnished with Fennel Pollen Meringue Kisses (KA)
+Local Wildflower Honey-Mascarpone Cheesecake with Orange Blossom Honey Whipped Cream, Whipped Honey, Crystalized Honey, Honeycomb, Dehydrated Honey and Fennel Pollen Meringue Kisses

 Now our photos and reviews of each item…

-Honey Tandoori Chicken Flatbread ($5.75) – This is topped with white cheddar cheese, charred vegetables, clover honey sour cream and micro citrus greens.
-We both liked this, and felt that the honey sour cream did wonders to compensate for otherwise lackluster “tandoori” chicken.
+Lavender Honey Mustard-Marinated Chicken Flatbread ($6) – This is topped with whipped honey-ricotta cheese, marinated vegetables and purple haze lavender goat cheese.
+We both liked this, and felt that the honey and cheeses did some heavy lifting to compensate for otherwise lackluster chicken.

 Local Wildflower Honey-Mascarpone Cheesecake ($5) – This dessert is served with orange blossom honey ice cream and garnished with fennel pollen meringue kisses.
 This dessert was created a few years ago by Chefs Bobby Rivera Otero, sous chef at Le Cellier Steakhouse at Epcot, and Jason Stricker, pastry sous chef for Epcot, as Walt Disney World’s entry into the Orlando’s Signature Dish competition.
 (It was thereafter served at Le Cellier.)

 It’s a signature dessert in two senses of the term, and I’d be completely satisfied if I ordered this at Le Cellier and paid [amount redacted because I don’t want to give Walt Disney World any ideas] for it.
 I hesitate to write this, but for the price at Epcot’s Flower & Garden Festival, this cheesecake is a downright bargain.
+It’s the only item of the event that we revisit regularly.
 One of the very best items you’ll find at any Epcot festival–not just this one.

 Here’s a look at the Souvenir Spike the Bee Sipper Cup, which we did not buy because we already have too much stuff like this.
 However, I really appreciate the deep cut, and feel like I had a responsibility to purchase this to support production of more Walt Disney World merchandise featuring obscure characters.